Call us Toll Free – 24 Hours a Day

 The Federal Motor Carrier Safety Administration (FMCSA) regulates the trucking industry.
 There are specific rules for how truck drivers are supposed to load their trucks.
 Weight and size limits aim to prevent overloaded or oversized vehicles.
 Cargo securement regulations also ensure all items are correctly secured in the truck so they don’t shift during transport.
 Violation of these rules could cause an accident.

-If you were injured in an accident with an oversized or overloaded vehicle, DeMayo Law Offices could help you hold the truck driver or trucking company liable for the injuries you sustained.
+If you were injured in an accident with an oversized or overloaded vehicle, DeMayo Law Offices, Your North Carolina Law Firm™, could help you hold the truck driver or trucking company liable for the injuries you sustained.
 Call us at (877) 333-1000 for a free consultation to learn more about our legal services.

 Truck drivers have strict rules they must follow when they’re loading cargo onto their trucks.
 They cannot exceed weight and size limits.
-Maneuvering an 80,000-pound truck can be a challenge, particularly when the vehicle is even bigger than the usual.
+Maneuvering an 80,000-pound truck can be challenging, particularly when the vehicle is bigger than usual.
 Oversized or overloaded vehicles create hazardous conditions that may prevent the driver from having total control.
-Violation of securement rules could also lead to shifting cargo on the trailer, throwing the entire vehicle off-balance.
+Violating securement rules could also lead to cargo shifting on the trailer, throwing the entire vehicle off-balance.

 FMCSA regulations for cargo are: